Abdominal Pain And Crohn’s Disease

-For the next 5 years I practiced various dietary strategies including GAPS, low-carb high-fat restricted protein keto, low-lectin plant-based keto, juice fasts, bone broth fasts, and strict intermittent fasting.
+For the next five years, I practiced various dietary strategies, including GAPS, low-carb, high-fat restricted protein keto, low-lectin plant-based keto, juice fasts, bone broth fasts, and strict intermittent fasting.
 I felt significantly better eating low-lectin foods and practicing intermittent fasting.
-However I still could not digest many plant foods, and known trigger foods continued to cause IBS flareup.
+However, I still could not digest many plant foods, and known trigger foods continued to cause IBS flare-ups.

-I learned of the carnivore diet hearing Dr Shawn Baker on several podcasts.
-I adopted the carnivore diet May 2018.
-I have not taken any prescription drugs since starting carnivore, and I have switched my supplements to desiccated beef organs.
-Today I have never felt better, and I remain symptom free eating strict carnivore.
+I learned of the carnivore diet by hearing Dr. Shawn Baker on several podcasts.
+I adopted the carnivore diet in May 2018.
+I have not taken any prescription drugs since starting Carnivore, and I have switched my supplements to desiccated beef organs.
+Today I have never felt better, and I remain symptom-free, eating strict Carnivore.

-Thank you, Dr. Shawn Baker and carnivore community!
+Thank you, Dr. Shawn Baker and the Carnivore community!

 #MeatHeals | N=1